Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Spectral Properties of Two Scenarios

-Despite the large increase in the degrees of freedom, the parton widths $\Gamma$ vary little with increasing temperature, (cf.~Fig.~\ref{fig_EoS}), quite different from the perturbative expectation, $\Gamma \propto g^2T$, and another manifestation of the increase in interaction strength as $T\to T_{\rm pc}$ from above.
-This increase is largely driven by the formation of pre-hadronic resonance as discussed above.
-With increasing temperature, the resonances dissolve, which, in turn, leads to better defined quasiparticles.
-In this sense, our self-consistent approach exhibits a smooth transition from hadronic to quark degrees of freedom as temperature (or 3-momentum) increases.
-The color-singlet $q\bar q$ bound-state mass of $\sim$0.8\,GeV near $T_{\rm pc}$ is tantalizingly close to the vacuum $\rho$-meson mass (with a broad spectral function not unlike results from in-medium hadronic calculations~\cite{Rapp:2009yu}).
+Despite the large increase in the degrees of freedom with temperature, the parton widths $\Gamma_{q,g}$ vary little in the SCS, cf.~left panel in Fig.~\ref{fig_EoS}.
+This is quite different from the perturbative expectation, $\Gamma \propto g^2T$, and another manifestation of the increase in interaction strength as $T\to \Tpc$ from above.
+This increase is largely driven by the formation of pre-hadronic resonances as discussed above.
+With increasing temperature, the resonances dissolve, which, in turn, leads to better defined partonic quasiparticles.
+In this sense, our selfconsistent approach exhibits a smooth transition from hadronic to quark degrees of freedom as temperature (or 3-momentum) increases.
+We also note that the color-singlet $q\bar q$ $S$-wave bound-state mass of $\sim$0.8\,GeV near $\Tpc$ (left panel of Fig.~\ref{fig_ImT}) is intriguingly close to the vacuum $\rho$-meson mass, with a broad spectral function not unlike results from in-medium hadronic calculations~\cite{Rapp:2009yu}.
+Its large width suggests that the dissociation and regeneration rate of hadronic states is quite large, which may give a microscopic justification of why statistical hadronization is a good approximation for the dynamical hadronization within a transport approach.